-Ketrian looked up to Mialdin’s Star twinkling above him, with the Amethyst Light shining a faint violet hue upon the ashened scene on the edge of the town of Drywood.
-It returned him no guidance he seeked.
+Ketrian looked up to Mialdin’s Star twinkling above him, with its Amethyst Light shining a faint violet hue upon the ashened scene of the town of Drywood.
+The star returned him no guidance he seeked.

 He sat on a stone bench in front of what used to be the old cobbler’s house, rubbing his darkened eyes and then along his rough unshaven face.
 The ogre mask in his hands was fumbling between his fingers.
 His feet tapped very steadily pushing up dust and ash onto his boots.
 And all the while, his right hand ached under its glove.

 “We’ve found him, Our Brother.”

 Ketrian turned his head to his left and there stood one of his men.
 He mistakenly referred to them as his “men” often for which he always disgusted himself as the Folam were never ones to be considered on equal morality with any Alaun or even Ovella.
 His Folam lieutenant was broad chested but with a gaunt and skinny face with pointed bat-like ears.
 What humored Ketrian the most about these creatures were their melted looking faces covered with boils and a many other contusions that made Ketrian always imagine them being forced to crawl through some giant kiln when they were born.
 And with the gray charring and camouflage paint on their armor and faces that night their appearance resembled much like the burnt logs of the surrounding houses that were blackened and broken.